Mimosa – kissed by the sun, bringing sweet memories of kites, buttered popcorn, laughter and simplicity

 - Bvlgari Voile De Jasmin EDT for women

 - Cerruti 1881 Pour Femme EDT for women

 - S.T.
 Dupont Intense Pour Femme EDP for women

 - Valentino Valentina Acqua Floreale EDT for women

 - Versace Yellow Diamond EDT for women

-Do you have a favourite perfume with a mimosa note in it?
+Do you have a favorite perfume with a mimosa note in it?
 Share it with us in the comments below!